UK and Irish medical graduates

-Please don't send us your application documents until you have sent the required documents for primary source verification through the EPIC system before you submit your application.
-The verification process can take time and we cannot process your application until we have received the verification at source.
+You must send the required documents for primary source verification through the EPIC system before you submit your application.
+The verification process can take time and we cannot start processing your application until we have received evidence that this process is underway.

-We will consider your application once it is complete and we have received primary source verification of your documents.
-We will then let you know the outcome of your application.
+We will consider your application once it is complete and then let you know the outcome of your application.
 Our processing time is 20 working days from the time we receive a complete application.

 If your application is successful, we will send you an 'eligibility for registration' letter.
-This confirms for other agencies like Immigration New Zealand that you are able to be registered and will give you the details for your registration interview.
-For more information on the registration interview, please see the link below.
+This confirms for other agencies like Immigration New Zealand that you can be registered and give you the instructions for your registration meeting.

 Working under supervision and variations

-Progression to registration within the General scope of practice is not automatic.
-You are able to apply after you have:
+Progression to registration in the General scope of practice is not automatic.
+You can apply for a change of scope once you have:

-- received two consecutive satisfactory supervision reports in the six months immediately before your application for registration within the General scope, and
+- received two consecutive satisfactory supervision reports for the six months of medical practice completed immediately prior to applying for registration in the general scope; and

-- been recommended for registration within the General scope by your Council-approved supervisor.
+- been recommended for registration in the general scope by your Council-approved supervisor.

-If you complete these requirements, you can apply for registration within the General scope of practice.
-If you do not achieve these requirements within a six month period, you need to continue to work under supervision until you have.
+If you do not achieve these requirements within a six-month period, you need to continue to work under supervision until you have.

-You don't need to work under supervision once you're registered in a general scope.
-However, you must continue to meet the Council’s recertification requirements.
+You don't need to work under supervision once you're registered in the General scope.
+However, you must meet the Council’s recertification requirements.
 The Council requires this to maintain the high standards of competence and fitness to practise of doctors in New Zealand.

-- Inpractice, the Council-approved recertification programme run by bpacnz, or
+- participate in the Inpractice recertification programme , administered by BPACnz, or